I know it’s today — we won’t repeat the mistakes of 2008

 What was our hypothesis, you may be asking?
 It wasn't the time travel piece.
 We wanted to know the answer to the first question you read in today's blog: What if we could have navigated loan decisioning more sure of the risks we were taking and found more members who needed our support?

 Long story short — cutting out the bit where we have to go to the store to ask for some Plutonium — we can.
-Zest's time machine (model) found more good borrowers who should have received loans and also flagged more high-risk loan decisions that national scoring methods would have approved.
+Zest AI's time machine (model) found more low-risk borrowers who should have received loans and also flagged more high-risk loan decisions that national scoring methods would have approved.

 Explaining the Zest AI Time Machine (model)